broadinstitute/depmap_omics/README.md

 We are currently using Illumina ICE intervals and Agilent intervals. you can find their related PON files and interval files as parameters in our workspace files in `data/xQx.json`

+__additional auxilliary data is used and listed in some of our workflow, like the CGA pipeline.
+You will be able to find them by looking at the wdl scripts of each pipelines and looking into the data/xQx.json` files for workspace data files.__

 @[jkobject](https://www.jkobject.com)